‘Young And Restless’ Spoilers: Daniel Hall Debuts As Scotty, Murphy Visits Jill

-Young and Restless spoilers tease tense moments are ahead for Jill Atkinson (Jess Walton) and Murphy Patrick (Michael Fairman) on Friday, March 3.
+Young and Restless spoilers tease that tense moments are ahead for Jill Atkinson (Jess Walton) and Murphy Patrick (Michael Fairman) on Friday, March 3.

 Young and Restless spoilers reveal that Chelsea (Melissa Claire Egan) and Nick (Joshua Morrow) take their relationship to the next level.
-According to Soap Opera Spy, Murphy fills Jill in abut the contents of the safety deposit box.
+According to Soap Opera Spy, Murphy fills Jill in about the contents of the safety deposit box.
 Of course, Jill will feel confused as she got rid of the jewelry box a long time ago.
 Ashley (Eileen Davidson) tells Jack (Peter Bergman) that she plans to take a bigger role at Jabot so he cannot make any bad investments like Fenmore’s.
 Young and Restless spoilers indicate that Scotty’s (Daniel Hall) dangerous rescue may hit a snag.

 Katherine Chancellor’s (Jeanne Cooper) grand attempt to make amends with her before she died moves Jill to tears.
 Young and Restless spoilers tease that Jill will tell Katherine’s picture on the wall that she is sorry too.